April 15, 2026

 7 – Don’t be such a fucking dickhead

 This shouldn’t need explaining, but here we are.
 You have a knack for turning simple situations into unnecessarily complicated ones, usually by being impatient, overly blunt, or convinced you’re right when it doesn’t actually matter to anyone.
 You’re not solving problems, you’re manufacturing them and then acting surprised when they show up.
 Try being nicer.
 More compassionate.
-Maybe shut your mouth and listen longer, react slower, and accept that not everything on this planet requires your input.
+More humble and human.
+Maybe shut your mouth once in a while and listen longer, react slower, and accept that not everything on this planet requires your input.
 Most things in life are simple; you just have a habit of making them harder than they need to be.

 8 – Some decisions change everything